Resistance bands vs weights is the hot new topic particularly now people are looking for more ways to workout at home.

 So what's really going with resistance bands vs weights?
 Now we all know that to really work a muscle, we need to load it and give it something to work against.
 Historically, that has always been done through using weights, be it dumbbells, free weights or various weight-lifting equipment at the gym.

 Now, resistance bands have entered the mix, and who would have thought these stretchy bands would actually start to rival weights in popularity.

-Let’s look at how they work, their similarities and differences so you can make the right choice for you when it comes to resistance bands vs weights:
+Let’s look at how resistance bands and weights work, their similarities and differences so you can make the right choice for you when it comes to resistance bands vs weights:

-The first difference with resistance band vs weights is how they load the muscles.
-Simply put with:
+The first difference with resistance bands vs weights is how they load the muscles.
+Simply put, with: